Shahtr1/java-and-spring/JAVA/Producer_Consumer_Problem/Readme.md

 The memory buffer is of fixed size.
 If it is full, the producer waits for the consumer to consume an item before pushing a new one.
 The producer and consumer cannot access the buffer at the same time – that is, it's mutually exclusive.
 Each process should wait for the other to finish its work on the buffer before it can access the buffer.

 **Multithreading** is used to solve this problem

+While working on real-time applications, we probably won't implement synchronization manually.

+Instead of `Queue` we can use the `BlockingQueue` class from `java.util.concurrent` package.

+The difference between Queue and BlockingQueue is that it waits for the queue to become non-empty before a message can be consumed.

+Similarly, it waits for the queue to have space before publishing a new message.